The Continuous Integration (CI) checks on the pull request succeeded and now it's ready for review.

 That's the end of the pull request process.
 Congratulations!
 Your code is now merged with the original project and available for everyone to use.

-Now it's time to update your own master branch with your new code.
+Now it's time to update your own main branch with your new code.
 The next section shows you how to update your local repo and your fork on GitHub.